What is radiation therapy

 External beam radiation therapy is used to treat many types of cancer, while brachytherapy is most often used to treat cancers of the head and neck, breast, cervix, prostate, and eye.

 Depending on your condition, radiation therapy may last from 1 day to multiple weeks.
-Your doctor at Amethyst will build a treatment plan specific for you.
+Your doctor at Amethyst will elaborate a treatment plan tailored to your needs.